 The importance of working with an experienced car accident lawyer cannot be overemphasized.
 Wrongful death lawsuits can last up to two years or even longer if liability is contested or commercial liability insurance coverage is available.

 Put our 35 years of Experience into Your Case!

-The Baumgartner Law Firm Houston personal injury lawyers are committed to providing the best personal injury legal representation.
+The Baumgartner Law Firm Houston personal injury lawyers are committed to providing the best personal injury legal representation in Houston.

 Contact us today for a no-obligation consultation regarding your case.
 Call (281) 587-1111!